What Is A Gap Wedge? (Loft, Distance & Bounce)

 If you’re somewhere in the middle (steep swing and firm course, for example), I’d probably go with a GW that has 10-11 degrees of loft.

-To take things a step further, you can also think about what grind you should be using on your wedges.
+To take things a step further, you can fine-tune the grind on your wedges.
 I’d only recommend this if you’re a good golfer and want to really optimize your game.

 What Is A Gap Wedge Used For?